microsoft/PowerToys/doc/devdocs/logging.md

 For C# projects there is a static logger class in Managed Common called `Logger`.

-To use it, add the following line of code to all the files using the logger:
+To use it, add a project reference to `ManagedCommon` and add the following line of code to all the files using the logger:

 ```Csharp
 using ManagedCommon;